 Mint is a small leafy plant that has reportedly been around since Roman times, although originally used for medicinal and digestive purposes.
 Mint sauce is poured over lamb, and my simple family recipe is:

 Take several fresh common garden mint leaves and finely chop.
-Add the chopped leaves to 1/4 cup of boiling water containing dissolved sugar in a cup.
+Add the chopped leaves to 1/4 cup of boiling water containing dissolved sugar.
 (I add the sugar to the leaves before chopping).
 Add several teaspoons of malt vinegar.
 If necessary, add salt to taste.
 Serve in a small ‘gravy boat ‘ to facilitate pouring over the lamb.

 Alternatively, mint sauce can be purchased at supermarkets, alongside malt vinegar.